 #3 – A good, track record

-We have already talked about experience – which really focussed on a number of years and variety of roles or clients.
+We have already talked about experience – which really focused on a number of years and variety of roles or clients.
 However, track record is something different.
 This should look at how successful they have been in those roles.
 What did they achieve?
-What was the objective when they started working with company X, and did they meet those targets?
+Was the objective when they started working with company X met, did they meet those targets?

-A good marketing consultant should have a suite of good success stories and examples that they can share – whether it is around something specific (such as enquiry levels, conversion rates, customer retention, market share) or general financial growth (sales, customer values, profit).
+A good marketing consultant should have a suite of good success stories and examples that they can share.
+This could be around something specific (such as enquiry levels, conversion rates, customer retention, market share) or general financial growth (sales, customer values, profit).

 Be wary of consultants who will not give you specific figures.
 A good consultant will take great pride in the results they have achieved for their clients and should be open to share these.